Ruslan-Aliyev/Java_Android_AsyncTask/README.md

 The AsyncTask instance must be created and invoked in the UI thread.
 The methods overridden in the AsyncTask class should never be called.
 They're called automatically AsyncTask can be called only once.
 Executing it again will throw an exception

-Use AsyncTask for:

-- Simple network operations which do not require downloading a lot of data

-- Disk-bound tasks that might take more than a few milliseconds

 #### Handler